Moonshine modules and a question of Griess: Proofs of Theorems 1.1, 1.2, and 1.4

-where $r_1(n)$ is a nonnegative integer which is as large as possible (so that $K_{n}^{(1)}$ is the non-free part of $K_{n}$).
-Let $1 = e_1 < e_2 < \cdots$ be the distinct orders of conjugacy classes of $G$.
+where $r_1(n)$ is a nonnegative integer which is as large as possible.
+(Thus $K_{n}^{(1)}$ is the non-free part of $K_{n}$).
 Then by definition,

-Note that the coefficients $c_g(n)$ corresponding to elements $g$ of order $> e_2$ have a smaller order of growth than the coefficients corresponding to elements of order $e_2$ by assumption (iii) in the introduction.
+Let That is, $\mathcal{C}_2$ is the collection of conjugacy classes in $G$ whose corresponding $c_g(n)$'s has the second fastest growth rate (with $c_e(n)$ having the fastest growth by assumption).
+As $n \to \infty$, the dominant terms in the sum in (2.3) are the terms corresponding to the conjugacy classes in $\mathcal{C}_2$.
 Therefore when $n$ is sufficiently large, we may find $r_1(n)$ by finding a $j$ which minimizes